Book a Tour →

 Dinner in Fortitude Valley or New Farm

 Best dinner options: Longtime (modern Southeast Asian, 10 min walk from Wharves), Agnes Restaurant (wood fire, book ahead), or Gauge in James Street (exceptional tasting menus).
-For something more casual, the Winn Lane bar strip in Fortitude Valley has outstanding small plates.
+For fine dining, Bacchus at Rydges South Bank does a celebrated 4-course degustation.
+For something more casual, Winn Lane in Fortitude Valley has outstanding small plates.

 Day 2 is your main day trip from Brisbane.
-We offer three options depending on your interests:
+We offer four options depending on your interests:

 A